top of page

 • Vendor Training: Workshops on ethical practices and affordable ingredient sourcing.

-• Public Vigilance: Collective pressure to prioritize health over profit.
+• Public Vigilance: Collective pressure to prioritise health over profit.

 Final Thought: